Home » Halloween

 - “Our church has experimented with tracts in the past at various children’s outreach events.
 Most of them get tossed aside and never read.
 The one tract that seems to captivate the attention of the kids (and parents) is the Halloween Memory Cross card.
 It is creative, innovative, and most of all biblically sound and gospel-centered.
 I want Christians to realize the treasure they have in this product for child evangelism.
 There is nothing better.”- Derek Combs Pastor Jessieville First Baptist Church

 If you would like to receive a free sample just click the link below.
 You’ll only pay $3.00 for shipping and handling.
-Besides Halloween Gospel Tracts Memory Cross makes Crafts for Sunday School, Christian Tracts and Bible Memorization cards, each using the four panel design that never stops folding.
+Besides Halloween Gospel Tracts Memory Cross makes Crafts for Sunday School, Christian Tracts and Bible Memorization cards, each using the four-panel design that never stops folding.
 If you would like to see all the cards we produce visit our store today.
-We also have added a Amazon store.
+We also have added an Amazon store.
 If you prefer to shop there click on the following link: Halloween Tracts.

 How to Use Halloween to Increase Attendance at Your Church

 Here is a simple and inexpensive way to invite a lots of people to visit your church this fall.
 Create a flyer that lists everything going on related to children’s ministry and ask members to give it to their trick or treaters along with candy.
 That’s it.
 It does not have to be anything fancy.
 Something put together with your word processing program and run on a copier will work.

 - First very few churches are doing this so you won’t be cluttering up the kid’s trick or treat bags.

 - Every parent will look at it as they go though their kid’s candy

 - The cost is cheap.
 You are not paying postage and there is no requirement on the kind of paper it needs to be printed on